-'Realization Of An Impossible Dream:' MLB And Cuba Make Historic Deal
+'Realization Of An Impossible Dream': MLB And Cuba Make Historic Deal

 Commentary: NFL Coaches Should Be Taking More Risks

 The agreement is meant to stem the trafficking of Cuban athletes, its architects say.
-Since the U.S. embargo against Cuba started in 1962, baseball players on the island have had no choice but to defect and establish residence in a third country before signing a contract with a major league club in the United States.
+Since the U.S. embargo against Cuba began in 1962, baseball players on the island have had no choice but to defect and establish residence in a third country before signing a contract with a major league club in the United States.

 That has led to a slew of perilous and harrowing encounters, including trafficking and extortion.
-Los Angeles Dodgers' right fielder Yasiel Puig was smuggled out of Cuba to Mexico, then held by gangsters for ransom before receiving a $42 million contract.
+Los Angeles Dodgers right fielder Yasiel Puig was smuggled out of Cuba to Mexico, then held by gangsters for ransom before receiving a $42 million contract.

 "Establishing a safe, legal process for entry to our system is the most important step we can take to ending the exploitation and endangerment of Cuban players who pursue careers in Major League Baseball," MLB Players Association Executive Director Tony Clark said in a statement.
 "The safety and wellbeing of these young men remains our primary concern."